How Much Is Your Paycheck Really Worth?

 To help interpret this calculation, see the notes on RPP and standard of living.

 Consider the entire national basket of goods and services in the United States: Some of the prices for these goods and services vary, depending on the region you're in.
-Regional Price Parities (RPPs) are spatial price indexes that help adjust for these differences.
+Regional Price Parities (RPPs) are spatial price indexes that help adjust for these geographic differences.

-The formal definition of an RPP is a weighted average of the price level of goods and services for the typical consumer in one geographic region compared with all other regions in the U.S. Other similar indices exist, but we like this one for its accuracy and reliability.
+The formal definition of an RPP is an expenditure-weighted average of the price level of goods and services for the typical consumer in one geographic region compared with all other regions in the U.S. Other similar indices exist, but we like this one for its accuracy and reliability.
 The RPP for the entire U.S. is 100.
 So areas with higher RPP values have prices that are, on average, higher; areas with lower RPP values have prices that are, on average, lower.
 Missouri's RPP in 2016 was 89.5, which means the prices of goods and services purchased in Missouri were 10.5% lower than the national average.
 New York's RPP was 115.6, which is 15.6% higher than the national average.
 So a "typical" consumer in Missouri pays 26.1% less than a consumer in New York.
 The BEA releases the RPP on a two-year lag.

 RPPs are based on what the typical consumer purchases in one geographical area.
 While the basket of goods and services doesn't change, the choices of the items purchased may change from one area to the next.
-For instance, since housing is pricier in New York City, a consumer spends more income on rent/housing and less on other goods and services, whereas the opposite would be true in a place like St. Louis, where the price of rent/housing is lower.
+For instance, since housing is pricier in New York City, a consumer spends more income on rent and housing and less on other goods and services, whereas the opposite would be true in a place like St. Louis, where the price of rent and housing is lower.
 Thus, when we compare standards of living, we're comparing the different purchasing power from the cost-of-living-adjusted incomes between areas.
 In this way, the RPP indexes account for the idea that a consumer in New York may only rent a studio apartment while a consumer in St. Louis may be renting a two-bedroom apartment.
 This assumes that consumers maximize preferences given a menu of relative costs.